risonakamo/eh-logger/doc/adding-new-page-parser.md

 add to EntryType type a type for your page

 # logrow2.tsx
-add an abbreviation for your page type
+add an abbreviation for your page type (`const abbrvType`)

 # types-colours.less
-add a colour for your type
+add a colour for your type. also add it to the `@type-colours` map

 # manifest.json
 add a url rule permission that matches your target page